 PHMSA's Office of Pipeline Safety (OPS) is responsible for oversight of interstate pipeline systems as well as intrastate pipeline systems, except in states which are certified by PHMSA as a state partner.
 OPS inspectors primarily operate out of regional offices in Trenton, NJ; Atlanta, GA; Kansas City, MO; Houston, TX; and Denver, CO.
 These inspectors implement a comprehensive inspection and enforcement program to verify that pipeline operators fully comply with PHMSA's pipeline safety regulations.
 These offices, along with PHMSA's headquarters in Washington, D.C., are also responsible for the investigation of pipeline failures.
 OPS actively engages pipeline safety stakeholders with educational and awareness programs, especially for excavation damage prevention.

 OPS personnel spent 75 percent of their time conducting safety-related activities, including inspections and failure investigations on the ground, in the lab, and at the office, as well as enforcement and public outreach.
-In 2019, OPS inspectors initiated 1,395 inspections of pipeline operators.
-Pipeline safety personnel worked a total of 19,743 days: 10,643 days in the office and 9,100 days out of the office.
+In 2020, OPS inspectors had to work under the constraints imposed by Covid-19, which prevented much of the travel and in-person inspection activities that are normally conducted.
+Even in this challenging period, OPS initiated 566 inspections of pipeline operators.
+Pipeline safety personnel worked a total of 20,043 days: 11,854 days in the office and 3,137 days out of the office and 2,512 virtual days.
 These figures do not include time spent by state inspection personnel who are funded largely by PHMSA.
 The allocation of OPS staff time is:

 - 8% inspecting the construction of new pipeline facilities;